-The lens of a theoretical model or framework focuses in on certain facts in order to understand them better while leaving other facts out of focus.
-The model presented here puts a focus on the sociological, interpersonal aspects of translation.
-Is this or any other theory of translation necessary, in order for translation to take place successfully?
-No. Like most types of communication, successful translation can take place without being analyzed.
+Is this or any theory of translation necessary, in order for translation to take place successfully?
+Probably not.
+Successful translation has probably been taking place almost as long as there has been a diversity of languages in the world.
+Like most types of communication, successful translation can take place without being analyzed.
 As the philosopher Sidney Morgenbesser has shrewdly observed, "To explain why a man slipped on a banana peel, we do not need a general theory of slipping."
-However, if the translator wants to learn techniques for communicating meanings in a receptor language that have their source in a text from another language, there are methodologies and textbooks to help that do not rely on translation or communication theory.
-The value of the model presented here is that presents an alternative to theories that conceptualize translations in abstract terms, and it draw attention to the politics and important interpersonal factors in a translation that can lead to its success or failure.
+If a translator wants to learn practical techniques for communicating meanings in a receptor language that have their source in a text from another language, there are methodologies and textbooks to help that do not rely on any kind of highly-developed translation or communication theory.
+However, it could be argued that we all have our theories of the world, whether they are conscious or not.
+A reason for enunciating a theoretical framework might be to clarify our thinking about a particular subject and treat it as an area of scientific inquiry.
+A model can present us with either a helpful or an unhelpful way of facing a task.
+The value of the model presented here is that it draws attention to the important interpersonal factors in a translation that can lead to success or failure.